About

 • Television and movies – From Drama to comedy to reality TV

-• Gaming – Not as heavily into this as I once was, but still enjoy play the occasional video game or tabletop.
+• Gaming – Not as heavily into this as I once was, but still enjoy playing the occasional video game or tabletop.

 • Parenting